Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Funny Thing About Emotions

-The funny thing about emotions is they tend to sometimes develop completely out of proportion into a constant destructive feeling, take the example of the friend that bought a new car that you liked, they might have secretly liked it also and wanted to innocently surprise you with their purchase, and then next, excitedly let you have a test drive of the shiny new vehicle, respectfully finding out more about the car from your experienced mechanical insights, not to put you down but to just get good, healthy advice from a real, trusted friend (whilst you are torturing yourself by secretly nurturing judgmental, unfounded, destructive jealousy and resentment, which are adrenal releasing emotions).
+The funny thing about emotions is they tend to sometimes develop completely out of proportion into a constant destructive feeling; take the example of the friend that bought a new car that you liked, they might have secretly liked it also, and wanted to innocently surprise you with their purchase, and then next, excitedly let you have a test drive of the shiny new vehicle, respectfully finding out more about the car from your experienced mechanical insights, not to put you down but to just get good, healthy advice from a real, trusted friend (whilst you are torturing yourself by secretly nurturing judgmental, unfounded, destructive jealousy and resentment, which are damaging-adrenal releasing emotions).

 Circle of Trust

-The circle of trust is a painful place to be if it is out of control, you feel slighted, which builds to resentment and grows into anger, then you feel guilty for having to experience such negative emotions and feelings, which annoys you even more, then next emotionally putting the blame on to others because they (may have accidentally) slighted you in the first place, which builds into... you get the picture.
+The circle of trust is a painful place to be if it's out of control, you feel slighted, which builds to resentment and grows into anger, then you feel guilty for having to experience such negative emotions and feelings, which annoys you even more, then next emotionally putting the blame on to others because they (may have accidentally) slighted you in the first place, which builds into... you get the picture.

 Emotional destructive short term relief